Nemael/payment_taler/README.md

 ## Tutorials

-### Installation steps on an already-existing Odoo installation
+### Install the add-on on an already-existing Odoo installation

 - Clone this repository
   - Preferably in {your Odoo install}/custom_addons